 The League of Women Voters is a nonpartisan political organization encouraging the informed and active participation of individuals in government.
 It influences public policy through education and advocacy.

-The FREE forum was co-sponsored by the League of Women Voters of San Luis Obispo County, partnering with the San Luis Obispo County Housing Trust Fund, United Way of San Luis Obispo County, and the Community Foundation San Luis Obispo's Action for Healthy Communities, and The Tribune.
-Funding support for the public forum was provided by the County Board of Supervisors' Community Project Grant program.
+The event was co-sponsored by the San Luis Obispo County Housing Trust Fund, United Way of San Luis Obispo County, and the Community Foundation San Luis Obispo County's Action for Healthy Communities.
+Funds for the videotaping were provided by the County Board of Supervisors' Community Project Grant funds.
+Read the full report.